DeviousDevices/DDa/== readme/Devious Readme.txt

 -Requirements-

-CBBE v3.2.3 (Curvy) / UNPB 2.5.2 / UNP 1.2 (Skinny)
+CBBE v3.2.3 (Curvy) / UNP v1.2 / UNP v1.2 (Skinny)
-The assets were created for the CBBE 3.2.3 (curvy) and UNPB 2.5.2 female body.
-A slightly tweaked version for the UNP 1.2 (skinny) body is also included.
+The assets were created for the CBBE 3.2.3 (curvy) and UNP v1.2 female body.
+A slightly tweaked version for the UNP v1.2 (skinny) body is also included.
 Other body types and variations are not officially supported and may result in visual anomalies.

 SexLab Framework